 Because delivering clean water is our business, SouthWest Water adheres to stringent water quality testing and monitoring requirements to ensure that every drop of water delivered to your home or business meets or exceeds state and federal health and safety standards.
-We back our commitment of maintaining high water quality standards by dedicating the necessary human and technological resources to quality assurance programs.

-Sometimes, however, there is a possibility that your water has become susceptible to contamination.
+Sometimes, however, there is a possibility your water has become susceptible to contamination.
 The occurrences listed below may increase the risk of contaminants entering the drinking water treatment and distribution system: